skedgeme/wrecker/examples/Client.md

 ## TL;DR

-`wrecker` let's you build beautiful API clients that you can use for profiling
+`wrecker` let's you build elegant API clients that you can use for profiling

 Here is the example we will build.

     testScript :: Int -> Recorder -> IO ()
     testScript port recorder = do
-      Root { login
+      Root { products
-           , products
+           , login
            , checkout
            }             <- get recorder "root"     (rootRef port) firstProduct : _   <- get recorder "products" products